TalhaAkhlaq/Google-Drive-Tools/File Copying/Readme.md

     drive_service = build('drive', 'v3')
      ```
 4. **Run the script:**
-   - Copy the content of the script into a cell and execute it, or reference the uploaded script directly.
+   - Add `diff_gdrive.py` to the second cell of your Colab notebook.
    - Update the `source_folder_id` and `destination_folder_id` variables.